-For purposes of Mr. Vlahos' and Ms. Kennedy's severance benefits, "cause" means any one of the following: (a) willful material breach by such named executive officer of any material company policy (including, but not limited to, our policies on nondiscrimination, anti-harassment, and confidential information) or such named executive officer's duties or obligations under the employment agreement; (b) such named executive officer's willful engagement in conduct materially injurious to us, monetarily or otherwise; (c) acts of fraud, theft or other willful illegal acts calling into question such named executive officer's personal integrity, or conviction on a felony charge, whether or not related to such named executive officer's employment; or (d) such named executive officer's willful refusal to follow lawful instructions of our Board.
+For purposes of Ms. Vernón's severance benefits, "cause" means any one of the following: (a) willful material breach by Ms. Vernón of any material company policy (including, but not limited to, our policies on nondiscrimination, anti-harassment, and confidential information) or Ms. Vernón's duties or obligations thereunder; (b) Ms. Vernón's willful engagement in conduct materially injurious to us, monetarily or otherwise; (c) conviction on acts of fraud, theft or other willful and material illegal acts of moral turpitude, or conviction on a felony charge, whether or not related to Vernón's employment hereunder; or (d) Ms. Vernón's willful refusal to follow lawful instructions of the Board.

-For purposes of Ms. Alba's severance benefits, "cause" means any one of the following: (a) willful material breach by Ms. Alba of any material company policy (including, but not limited to, our policies on nondiscrimination, anti-harassment, and confidential information) or Ms. Alba's duties or obligations hereunder; (b) Ms. Alba's willful engagement in conduct materially injurious to us, monetarily or otherwise; (c) conviction on acts of fraud, theft or other willful and material illegal acts of moral turpitude, or conviction on a felony charge, whether or not related to Ms. Alba's employment hereunder; or (d) Ms. Alba's willful refusal to follow lawful and reasonable instructions of our Board.
+For purposes of Ms. Alba's severance benefits, "cause" means any one of the following: (a) willful material breach by Ms. Alba of any material company policy (including, but not limited to, our policies on nondiscrimination, anti-harassment, and confidential information) or Ms. Alba's duties or obligations thereunder; (b) Ms. Alba's willful engagement in conduct materially injurious to us, monetarily or otherwise; (c) conviction on acts of fraud, theft or other willful and material illegal acts of moral turpitude, or conviction on a felony charge, whether or not related to Ms. Alba's employment hereunder; or (d) Ms. Alba's willful refusal to follow lawful and reasonable instructions of our Board.